datadrivenenvirolab/cop27_datathon/README.md

 The DDL-OEF-CAD 2.0 Data model is an attempt led by DDL and OEF (and supported by the CAD 2.0 community) to create a data model that would allow climate data from disparate sources to be harmonized for use in a Digitally-enabled Independent Global Stocktake.

-Participants are encouraged to transform their data into the format of the data model (accessible [here](https://github.com/Open-Earth-Foundation/OpenClimate-Schema) when submitting any datasets, and to leave any comments they have on the data model on this version [here](https://miro.com/app/board/o9J_l495VDw=/?moveToWidget=3458764532801591939&cot=10).
+Participants are encouraged to transform their data into the format of the data model (accessible [here](https://github.com/Open-Earth-Foundation/OpenClimate-Schema) when submitting any datasets, and to leave any comments they have on the data model as an issue within the same GitHub Repository linked above.

 #### Tutorials and background info
 **R**